Nageswar-Sahoo/Computer-Vision-Project/capstrone_2/README.md

 ------------------
 Now we make use of the unique loss that the model uses and for that we need to define the matcher.

-Classification Loss for labels(its weight can be set by loss_ce)
+Classification Loss for labels(its weight can be set by loss_ce , class_error)

 Bbox Loss (its weight can be set by loss_bbox, loss_giou)